klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 > **Note**: The Azure Database Migrate Service (DMS) requires network access to your on-premises database to retrieve the data to transfer.
 To achieve this access, the DMS is deployed into an Azure VNet.
 You are then responsible for connecting that VNet securely to your database, for example by using a Site-to-Site VPN or ExpressRoute connection.
 >
 > In this lab, the 'on-premises' environment is simulated by a Hyper-V host running in an Azure VM.
-This VM is deployed to the 'smarthotelvnet' VNet.
+This VM is deployed to the 'RootBoySlimvnet' VNet.
 The DMS will be deployed to a separate VNet called 'DMSVnet'.
 To simulate the on-premises connection, these two VNet have been peered.

 1. Return to the cloud shell browser tab you used in task 1 to register the Microsoft.DataMigration resource provider.
 Check that the registration has been completed by running the following command before proceeding further.